datascape/home/README.md

 ---

-Robust insulation - EF Blocks made of recycled styrofoam
+Energy-efficient radiant cooling and heating in the main floor coreslab
+Fans circulating air between 4 levels, dehumidifying system
+White waterproofing membrane on flat portion to reflect the sun
 Triple-pane glass windows and automated external blinds
 Passive envelope - Separate from existing house, a 1906 duplex
-Energy-efficient radiant cooling and heating in the flooring
-Fans circulating air between 4 levels, dehumidifying system
+Robust insulation - made of recycled styrofoam and nanowood, if available
+Considering 50-gallon water tanks for Rheem electric heat pump in attic

 <!--
+Hines Interests Limited Partnership, a global real estate investment firm, sought out glulam and DLT to construct the frame and decking of T3 West Midtown

 On top of glulam columns and beams, decking made of nail laminated timber (NLT) panels constructed in partnership with Georgia Works.
 Locally salvaged wood and FSC-certified southern yellow pine.
 2”x 6” boards nailed to 2”x 4” spacers, creating floor panels that measure roughly 10’x10’ each. https://gfagrow.org/timber-in-georgias-first-living-building/
 -->